alexdutton/england-covid-msoa/README.md

 This file mirrors the form of the individual-date files, with a new column added for each new day's data.

+Some of the values contain 'NO_CONTENT', because the API returns `204 No Content` for that MSOA, and I don't know why, beyond that they've previously had 0–2 cases in each rolling period.

 ### data/geometries.json

 The geometry data pulled from the ArcGIS API.
 These are all rough polygons, and probably not in a standard format.